 Where were you living when you drafted your most recent estate plan?
 Each state has its own estate and income tax laws, and it is important to plan appropriately.
 Furthermore, some states are common law property states and others are community property states.
 There are significant differences between them when it comes to transferring assets, and a document drafted in a common law property state might not be appropriate in a community property state.

 In addition, for many married couples in a state that imposes a state estate tax, this may have the effect of requiring payment of state estate tax after the first death, when none had been anticipated.
 Prior to 2001, because the "pick-up tax" was imposed only on estates that had to pay federal estate tax, estates below a certain threshold did not have to worry about such a tax.
 The threshold was the amount of the federal applicable exclusion amount.
 That is no longer the case.
 The practical effect of the difference between a state's exemption and the federal applicable exclusion amount is that certain estates will now be subject to a state estate tax, despite the fact that the estate is exempt from federal estate tax.
 In some situations, establishing a trust as part of an estate plan can help counter state estate tax implications.

-Review your estate plan with your attorney and tax professional, with an eye toward reducing federal and state estate taxes, and make sure to reevaluate and potentially update your plan if you move out of state.
+Review your estate plan with your attorney and tax professional, with an eye toward reducing federal and state estate taxes, and make sure to reevaluate and potentially update your plan to establish residency in another state.

 6. Potent portability: Unused portion of exclusion amount may be transferred to second spouse

-In 2011, Congress passed a law enabling “portability,” a shift that has had a significant impact on estate planning.
-Portability rules allow a surviving spouse to take advantage of any unused portion of his or her spouse’s applicable exclusion amount, provided that a federal estate tax return is filed to preserve the deceased spouse’s unused applicable exclusion amount within nine months (15 months if an extension is granted).
+Portability rules allow a surviving spouse to take advantage of any unused portion of their spouse's applicable exclusion amount, provided that a federal estate tax return is filed to preserve the deceased spouse’s unused applicable exclusion amount within 9 months (15 months if an extension is granted).